lilxyzw/VRCLightVolumes/Documentation/ForShaderDevelopers.md

 [VRC Light Volumes](/README.md) | [How to Use](/Documentation/HowToUse.md) | [Best Practices](/Documentation/BestPractices.md) | [Udon Sharp API](/Documentation/UdonSharpAPI.md) | **For Shader Developers** | [Compatible Shaders](/Documentation/CompatibleShaders.md)
 # For shader developers

 If you are a shader developer, it should be easy to integrate Light Volumes support into your shader.

+Both shader code way with a .cginc file and Amplify Shader Editor way with special nodes are available!

+## Integrating Light Volumes with Amplify Shader Editor (ASE)

+There are few ASE nodes available for you for an easy integration.
+Look into `Packages/VRC Light Volumes/Shaders/ASE Shaders` folder to check the integration examples.

+### LightVolume

+Required to get the Spherical Harmonics components.
+Using the output values you get from it, you can calculate the speculars for your custom lighting setup.

+`AdditiveOnly` flag specifies if you need to only sample additive volumes.
+Useful for static lightmapped meshes.

+### LightVolumeEvaluate

+Calculates the final color you get from the light volume in some kind of a physically realistic way.
+But alternatively you can implement your own "Evaluate" function to make the result matching your toon shader, for example.

+You should usually multiply it by your "Albedo" and add to the final color, as an emission.

+### LightVolumeSpecular

+Calculates approximated speculars based on SH components.
+Can be used with Light Volumes or even with any other SH L1 values, like Unity default light probes.
+The result should be added to the final color, just like emission.
+You sould NOT multiply this by albedo color!

+`Dominant Direction` flag specifies if you want to use a simplier and lighter way of generating speculars.
+Generates one color specular for the dominant light direction instead of three color speculars in a regular method.

+## Light Volume integration through shader code

 First of all, you need to include the "LightVolumes.cginc" file provided with this asset, into your shader:  `#include "LightVolumes.cginc"`.
 Also be sure that you included the "UnityCG.cginc" file **BEFORE** to support the fallback to unity's light probes:  `#include "UnityCG.cginc"`

 There are only a few functions that are really required for the integration: